 Have you or your family been affected by Parkinson’s disease?
-More than 100,000 Canadians live with this progressive neurological condition, and more than 25 people are diagnosed each day.
+More than 100,000 Canadians live with this progressive neurological condition and approximately 6,600 new cases are diagnosed each year in Canada.
 Researchers do not yet know the causes of Parkinson’s, nor is there a cure.
 The average age of onset is 60, but some people are diagnosed in their 20s, 30s or 40s.

 What is Parkinson’s disease?

 Parkinson’s disease affects the nervous system.
 Certain nerve cells in our brains produce dopamine, a chemical that works as a neurotransmitter.
 Among other tasks, dopamine helps to control and regulate movement.
 When the nerve cells break down or die, dopamine levels decrease, and this causes the symptoms of Parkinson’s disease.

 We don’t know why nerve cells break down, but environmental triggers and certain genetic mutations may play a role.
 Men are more likely to develop Parkinson’s disease than women, and the risk of Parkinson’s increases with age.

 - Tremor (trembling or shaking) in the hands, arms or legs